lawjeremy/Vapor-wintersmith/README.md

+# Vapor-wintersmith

+This is a fork of the Vapor theme by Seth Lilly, adapted to work with the Wintersmith static site generator.

+## Installation

+- Install Wintersmith and wintersmith-handlebars
+- Clone this repository into your templates directory
+- Move the assets directory into the contents directory

 # Vapor

 Minimal and responsive with a focus on typography, *Vapor* is a theme that embodies the core concept of [Ghost](http://ghost.org/)&mdash;it fades into the background, bringing the focus to your content.